Japanese aircraft carrier Hiryū: Midway

 Concerned by the American carrier strikes in the Marshall Islands, Lae-Salamaua, and the Doolittle raids, Yamamoto was determined to force the U.S. Navy into a showdown to eliminate the American carrier threat.
 He decided to invade and occupy Midway Atoll, which he was sure would draw out the American carriers to defend it.
 The Japanese code-named the Midway invasion Operation MI.
-Unknown to the Japanese, the U.S. Navy had divined the Japanese plan by breaking its JN-25 code and had prepared an ambush using its three available carriers, positioned northeast of Midway.
+Unknown to the Japanese, the U.S. Navy had learned the Japanese plan by breaking its JN-25 code and had prepared an ambush using its three available carriers, positioned northeast of Midway.

 On 25 May 1942, Hiryū set out with the Combined Fleet's carrier striking force in the company of Kaga, Akagi, and Sōryū, which constituted the First and Second Carrier Divisions, for the attack on Midway.
 Her aircraft complement consisted of 18 Zeros, 18 D3As, and 18 B5Ns.
 Also aboard were three A6Ms of the 6th Kōkūtai intended as the aerial garrison for Midway.
 With the fleet positioned 250 nmi northwest of Midway at dawn (04:45 local time) on 4 June 1942, Hiryūs portion of the 108-plane airstrike was an attack on the facilities on Sand Island with 18 torpedo bombers, one of which aborted with mechanical problems, escorted by nine Zeros.
 The air group suffered heavily during the attack: Two B5Ns were shot down by fighters, with a third falling victim to antiaircraft fire.
 Heavy damage forced a fourth, flown by squadron leader Rokuro Kikuchi, to crash-land on Kure Atoll, where he and his crew were later discovered and killed by U.S. forces.
 A fifth B5N was forced to ditch on its return, and five more were damaged beyond repair.
 In addition, two Zeros were also deemed unserviceable, although none were lost.